Ridwan-Hussain/Work-Portfolio/2023-Fall-Frequency-Mixer/README.md

 A second experiment was done where the Colpitts Oscillator had a frequency of 4MHz, the function generator had a frequency of 4.6MHz, and the output frequency was 600kHz.
 Using this setup, a low pass filter was added at the end of the output to make the difference frequency the dominant frequency.

 The LTSpice files are also attached since the simulation files gave a starting point on what the final circuit should look like.
+In addition, the project description is also attahced.